QueenstarInfoSecurity/Data-Protection-and-Security-in-Business-Contract-/README.md

 <h1>Data protection and Security in Business Contracts</h1>
 <h2>Introduction</h2>
-Welcome to this respository, a resource dedicated to helping business integrate strong data protection and security measures into their contract.
+Welcome to this repository, a resource dedicated to helping business integrate strong data protection and security measures into their contract.
 Whether drafting agreements, reviewing vendor security obligations, or ensuring compliance with regulations, this guide provides practical insights and best practices.
 <br />
 <h2>Topics</h2>